le717/webring/README.md

 control over loading and displaying the ring, it is suggested to manually call the ring's root URL to fetch the entries and display them as you desire.

+### Discord channel logger

+If the [Discord](https://discord.com) logger is enabled and configured, links that are found to be rotting or rotted will be reported in a Discord channel.
+This can be helpful for keeping up with the webring's health and ensuring recorded sites are available.
+Configuring the Discord logger is kept as simple as possible.

+1. Set the `ENABLE_DISCORD_LOGGING` secret value to `True` to enable the logger
+1. Follow the Discord documentation for [creating a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+1. Get the Discord webhook URL from the configuration and set it as the value for the `DISCORD_WEBHOOK_URL` secret key

 ## Required Secrets